piepdx/pie-cookbook/drafts/working-draft-tactical.md

 What's more, it's always best to start these conversations sooner rather than later.
 And it's always nice to have conversations about money and expectations when neither party is currently in a position to engage with one another — rather than at the awkward point where the startup is in dire need of capital.

-#### Corporate Venture
+#### Corporate Venture aka Strategics

 Corporations with venture arms most often choose to make strategic investments in companies at later rounds as a means of strengthening partnerships or market position.
+You often hear these investments referred to as "strategic investments."
+As such, Corporate Venture groups are sometimes referred to as "strategics."

-Most accelerators will only deal with corporate venture as mentors for their programs, given that corporate funds do not generally invest in early stage companies.
-That said, it's always best to start these conversations sooner rather than later.
+Most accelerators will only work with corporate venture folks in the role of  mentors for Accelerator programs, given that corporate funds do not generally invest in early stage companies.
+Like traditional VC, it's better to establish these relationships before a capital need arises for the startup.

 #### Private Equity